Author Instructions for General Articles

 Those who have made substantial contributions to the content of the article but are not listed as authors, including those who provided editing and writing assistance, should be included and their contributions specified in an Acknowledgement section placed after the biographical information.

-References, including hyperlinks to source material, are required for publication with the article to assist readers interested in pursuing additional information.
-They are listed in the order they appear in the article and follow the AP style format.
+References, including hyperlinks to source material, are encouraged for publication with the article to assist readers interested in pursuing additional information.
+They are listed in the order they appear in the article and follow the National Library of Medicine format.